Standards, testing, and reporting: the backbone of accessibility

 How we develop standards (and why)

-In order to have a uniform way to measure the accessibility of products and websites, we’ve developed a framework for evaluating products within a category.
+In order to have a uniform way to report on the accessibility of consumer technology products and digital content (e.g., websites, apps) we’ve developed a framework for our members to develop new standards.

-• Providing prototypes that members can try, examine, and provide feedback on
+- Prototypes that members can try, examine, and provide feedback on throughout the development process

 Why are we developing these reporting standards?